 We are working to prevent risks that could have grave consequences for management and to minimize damage in adverse events.
-For these purposes, we identify risks in each function and make decisions on how to respond in meetings of the Board of Directors, Internal Controls Committee, and various general councils.
+For these purposes, we identify risks in each function and make decisions on how to respond in meetings of the Board of Directors, Internal Controls Committee, and various general these measures are made more effective.

-An Internal Controls Committee headed by the company president identifies key risks, determines measures to counter them, and checks on the progress in executing these measures.
-In this way, these measures are made more effective.
 In addition, initiatives to deal with key risks or unexpected risks due to political instability or other external factors are discussed regularly by the Board of Directors, and continuous improvements are made.
 Moreover, Risk Management and Response Guidelines have been established.
-These guidelines show the actions taken to prevent potential risks and to respond to problems appropriately and guickly.
+These guidelines show the actions taken to prevent potential risks and to respond to problems appropriately and quickly.